transcom/trdm-lambda/README.md

 Let’s run AWS SAM CLI on the path where the template.yaml is located and execute the command:
 ### Build

-To build the application ru `sam build` from the root directory or in the same directory as the `template.yml` file.
+To build the application run `sam build` from the root directory or in the same directory as the `template.yml` file.

 ### Run Application Locally